Confederate States Of America Half Dollar

 Confederate States Of America One Cent

-After the war in 1874 John W. Hasteltine struck a reported 55 pieces in copper and some in gold and silver, but none in copper/nickel.
+After the war John W. Hasteltine bought the dies from Lovett and in 1874 struck a reported 55 pieces in copper and some in gold and silver, but none in copper/nickel.
 Lovett struck his originals in copper/nickel, and Hasteltine didn’t use this alloy, so as not to be confused with the original 12 “Confederate” One Cents.
-An interesting designation since it was unnecessary.
-The originals were struck in medalic alignment whereas the restrikes were in coin alignment.

 J.W.
 Scott Restrikes

 J.W.
 Scott came up with an idea to restrike Confederate Half Dollars and bought the original obverse die from Ebenezer Locke Mason Jr., then purchased 500 circulated U.S. 1861-O Seated Half Dollars.
 He ground down the reverse of each half dollar then struck it with the Confederate obverse.

 This method of production caused a flattening and distortion of the Seated design and are identified by this factor.
 Furthermore the Confederate obverse is used to grade the coin since the reverse is so altered.
 Almost all examples display a poor reverse with only a few choice examples are known with little distortion and bring a higher premium.

 J.W.
 Scott also produced another 500 tokens with the Confederate die obverse but with the reverse describing the striking of the original four C.S.A. half dollars.
 The “Scott” medal was struck in white metal and was sold to collectors for fifty cents each, but now sell for several thousands of dollars in mint state and when certified by a reputable third party grading service like NGC (Numismatic Guarantee Corporation) or PCGS (Professional Coin Grading Service).